UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Arizona and its opponents have not yet combined to score more than 61 points in a game this season.
+- Arizona's games have yet to go over 61 points this season.

-- The combined points per game average of the two teams, 52.4, is 8.6 points fewer than Saturday's over/under.
+- The two teams combine to average 52.4 points per game, 8.6 less than the total in this contest.

-- The 59.6 combined points per game that these two squads have allowed this season are 1.4 fewer than the 61 over/under in this contest.
+- This contest's total is 1.4 points greater than the 59.6 these two squads combine to allow per game this season.

-- Bruins games this season feature an average total of 63.5 points, a number 2.5 points higher than Saturday's over/under.
+- The Bruins and their opponents have scored an average of 63.5 points per game in 2021, 2.5 more than Saturday's total.

-- The 61 total in this game is 7.7 points above the 53.3 average total in Wildcats games this season.
+- The 61 total in this game is 7.7 points higher than the 53.3 average total in Wildcats games this season.

 UCLA Stats and Trends

-- The Bruins covered the spread in their only game when favored by 16 points or more.
+- This season, the Bruins won ATS in their only game as a favorite of 16 points or more.

-- UCLA's games this year have eclipsed the over/under two times in five opportunities (40%).
+- UCLA's games this year have hit the over two times in five opportunities (40%).

-- UCLA is 3-1 against the spread and 3-1 overall this season when the team records more than 31 points.
+- UCLA is 3-1 against the spread and 3-1 overall in games when it scores more than 31 points.

-- UCLA is 3-2 against the spread and 3-2 overall when the team picks up more than 363.8 yards.
+- In games that UCLA churns out more than 363.8 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Bruins have three giveaways this season, while the Wildcats have three takeaways .